lukas-krecan/JsonUnit/README.md

 JsonUnit
 ===========

 JsonUnit is a library that simplifies JSON comparison in unit tests.
-It's strongly inspired by XmlUnit, although it much more primitive.
+It's strongly inspired by XmlUnit.
 The usage is
 simple:

     import static net.javacrumbs.jsonunit.JsonAssert.assertJsonEquals;